nicolemne/warcraft-mogs/TESTING.md

 * [javascript.js](media/images/javascript_jshint.png) - Passed with 6 warnings, all directly linked to the Bootstrap theme for this website.

+### Python Validator

+[Python linter](https://pep8ci.herokuapp.com/) was used to validate the Python Code.

+* [Python code](media/images/python-validator.png) - Passed with 2 errors.
+A line too long in urls.py and one error regarding indentation in the models.py file.
+This line error was either over-indented for visual indent, or under-indented.

 - - -

 ### Lighthouse